-PhD University of Birmingham, 2009
+- PhD University of Birmingham, 2009

-Kondyli has held fellowships at the Dumbarton Oaks Research Library and Collection (Junior Fellow 2008-2009) and at the Joukowsky Institute for Archaeology and the Old World at Brown University (2012-2014).
-She is currently the recipient of the American Institute for Archaeology Colburn Fellowship (2014-2015).
-At UVA, Kondyli teaches courses on Late Antique and Byzantine art and material culture, as well as on cross-cultural artistic and economic interaction in the Medieval Mediterranean.
+Kondyli has held fellowships at the Dumbarton Oaks Research Library and Collection (Junior Fellow 2008-2009; Summer Fellow 2016) and at the Joukowsky Institute for Archaeology and the Old World at Brown University (2012-2014).
+She has also been the recipient of the American Institute for Archaeology Colburn Fellowship (2014-2015), an NEH research fellowship (2018) and she is currently named NEH Horace W. Goldsmith Distinguished Teaching Professor for 2021-23.